Tribal Epistemology: When Facts Become Loyalty Tests

 - which deepens polarization rather than reducing it

-So “more exposure” often fails.
-The outside message lands as attack, triggers defensive processing, and strengthens the group’s boundary.
+So "more exposure" often fails.
+Research by Bail et al. (2018) found that exposure to opposing views on social media can actually increase polarization among strong partisans.
+The outside message lands as attack, triggers defensive processing, and strengthens the group's boundary.

 Negative Partisanship: When Hatred Defines Identity